Veselka: Media appearances

+In 2024, a documentary entitled "Veselka: The Rainbow on the Corner at the Center of the World" directed by Michael Fiore and narrated by Dave Duchovny, had its world premiere at the Santa Barbara International Film Festival.

 Reviews and awards

 Reviews of Veselka in traditional press highlight its comfort food menu and describe the restaurant as a destination for late-night diners.
 After a renovation in 1995, The New York Times reassured regulars that the restaurant had not changed its menu.